Dancuo/swagger-editor/README.md

 This repository publishes to two different NPM modules:

 * [swagger-editor](https://www.npmjs.com/package/swagger-editor) is a traditional npm module intended for use in single-page applications that are capable of resolving dependencies (via Webpack, Browserify, etc).
-* [swagger-editor-dist](https://www.npmjs.com/package/swagger-editor-dist) is a dependency-free module that includes everything you need to serve Swagger Editor in a server-side project, or a web project that can't resolve npm module dependencies.
+* [swagger-editor-dist](https://www.npmjs.com/package/swagger-editor-dist) is a dependency-free module that includes everything you need to serve Swedagger in a server-side project, or a web project that can't resolve npm module dependencies.

 If you're building a single-page application, using `swagger-editor` is strongly recommended, since `swagger-editor-dist` is significantly larger.